raiyanjaz/raiyanjaz/README.md

-# Hi, I'm **Raiyan**
+# Hey, I'm **Raiyan**

-Welcome to my GitHub!
-I'm a biomedical engineering student at the University of Waterloo with a strong interest in healthcare software solutions.
+Thanks for stopping by!
+I’m a biomedical engineering student at the University of Waterloo, passionate about building tools that make healthcare smarter and more accessible.

-### What I Do

-- 🚀 Exploring innovative ways to merge technology and healthcare.
-- 💡 Proficient in C++, Python, and JavaScript.

-### Get in Touch

-📫 Let's connect, collaborate, or discuss ideas.
+### A Bit About Me

+- 🧠 I enjoy combining software and healthcare to solve real-world problems.
+- 👨‍💻 I mostly work with Python, C++ and JavaScript, but I’m always learning something new.
+- 🛠️ Whether it’s wearable tech, medical data tools, or experimental prototypes, I enjoy bringing ideas to life.

+### Let’s Connect

+📫 Got a cool idea, a question, or just want to chat?
 Feel free to reach out via [email](mailto:raiyanjaz@gmail.com).

-Together, we can make a difference in healthcare!